Hallelujah (Panic! at the Disco song)

 "Hallelujah" is a song by American solo project Panic! at the Disco.
-It was released as a single on April 19, 2015 through Fueled by Ramen as the first single from the band's fifth studio album Death of a Bachelor.
+It was released as a single on April 19, 2015 through Fueled by Ramen as the first single from their fifth studio album Death of a Bachelor.
 "Hallelujah" debuted at number 40 on the Billboard Hot 100 selling over 71,000 copies, becoming the band's second top-40 hit single and the first in nine years since "I Write Sins Not Tragedies" was released in 2006.
+It is the first single not to include drummer Spencer Smith and bassist Dallon Weekes, thus making "Hallelujah" Panic! at the Disco's first single as a solo project.

 It has been digitally streamed over 165 million times on Spotify alone.
 "Hallelujah" was nominated for Song of the Year at the 2016 Alternative Press Music Awards.